 Social Contribution Activities/CSR

-▼As a company that contributes to the community through sports▼
+As a company that contributes to the community through sports

 Community Contribution: Kumamoto Volters (Basketball)

-The Kumamoto Volters, a professional basketball team based in Kumamoto Prefecture and a member of the B.LEAGUE, continues to play an active role as a team beloved by the people of the prefecture.
-SUGI BEE GARDEN supports the Kumamoto Volters' aspirations of "bringing dreams to the children of Kumamoto" and "delivering dreams and excitement to the people of Kumamoto."
+The Kumamoto Volters, a professional basketball team based in Kumamoto Prefecture and a member of the B.LEAGUE, continues to be a beloved team by the people of the prefecture.

-▼Support athletes who excel on the world stage!▼
+Support athletes who excel on the world stage!

 Aso Round Trail